Recharging for a more sustainable future

-Using rechargeable batteries like LADDA make sense for products such as gaming controllers, torches, and kids’ electronic toys, and point-and-shoot cameras, among others.
+Using rechargeable batteries like LADDA makes sense for products such as gaming controllers, torches, kids’ electronic toys, and point-and-shoot cameras, among others.

 “Our tests have shown that LADDA, in many cases, is a better option because in alkaline batteries, the voltage drops drastically.
 But with LADDA, it drops just a bit and then it maintains the same.
 This is better in the long term.
 So, when you use LADDA, you would have a more consistent voltage on the product,” says Gizem.

 The LADDA batteries have gone through an array of tests, which demonstrate that these batteries would not catch fire, explode or start leaking.
 These tests are based on foreseeable and unforeseeable conditions in which customers are expected to use these batteries at home.

 Some of the other tests include – the mechanical shock test, which’s carried out to ensure the crash hazards of these batteries; the thermal abuse test, which includes putting the batteries in really high temperatures; and the forced discharge test to examine the short circuit of the batteries.

 Choosing to use rechargeable batteries also helps the environment.
 It has been observed that after ten charges of a rechargeable NiMH battery, such as the LADDA range, greenhouse gas emissions are lower as compared to using alkaline batteries to obtain the same amount of energy.

 Almost everything we use in our daily lives – from our cell phones to tablets, notebooks to laptops, and smartwatches – is powered by batteries and needs charging.
 In addition, the number of electric cars is steadily rising around the world, and their batteries need charging as well.